 Mark Rylance, who plays Rudolf Abel, a Soviet Intelligence officer being held by the United States government, was asked how he came to be cast in the movie and what his audition process was like.

-Mark Rylance: “I’m afraid I – I cast myself.
-I called Steven and said, “I – you’d better put me here.”
+“I’m afraid I – I cast myself.
+I called Steven and said, “I – you’d better put me here”.
 No – I just had a message that Steven was interested in me playing this part.
-And we had met each other back in the 80s, and I’d not been able to take part in a wonderful film he made called Empire of the Sun, and so I was very, very delighted that he came to me again and asked me to take part in this, and then that I could work with these people.
+And we had met each other back in the 80s.
+And I’d not been able to take part in a wonderful film he made called Empire of the Sun.
+So I was very, very delighted that he came to me again and asked me to take part in this, and then that I could work with these people.
 So it was a no brainer, I think you call it.”

 Alan Alda, ( another of my most favorite actors…who will forever be Hawkeye Pierce to me) and Amy Ryan were asked what showing the work life and the home life does to enhance the story of this negotiation, and this trial and what their characters contribute to the overall story.

 “Well, I think that’s what’s so fascinating is, you know, this is a happily married couple, both devoted to their family.
 And I love that Mary is so outspoken and protective of that.
 And yet she knows he’s also involved in some other greater good that she’s not quite sure.
 Yet here’s a man who, even loving his family, and as protective, can still set forth for the greater good; has the foresight, can push apart fear that the majority of the country is feeling at this time, and not able to make maybe such a strong decision of – between right and wrong, but he does.
 And she knows that.
 I was privy, before we started filming, to family photographs.